-Some salary ranges of a VR developer can be anywhere from around $60,000 to a whopping $134,000.
-These depend on your skill, education, and more, so you won’t be making six figures right away.
+The salary ranges for a VR developer can be from $60,000 to $134,000.
+Your salary will depend on your skill, education, and more, so you won’t be making six figures right away.

 Developing virtual reality and augmented reality games are like any other creative and intensive project.
 You need to take your time, avoid burnout, and feel free to experiment.